Go back

 Here is an example (taken from 4Patriots.comnot a client):

-Long term food storage
+Long term food storage implied marketing example

-To diffuse that thought the retailer could show a message like this:
+To diffuse that thought, the retailer could show a message like this:

 Notice how the retailer is saying 9 out of 10 times you don’t need their solution.
-Because it was left unsaid the reader’s mind will immediately jump to the 1 out of 10 scenarios.
+Because it was left unsaid, the reader’s mind will immediately jump to the 1 out of 10 scenarios.

-No matter what your industry is implied marketing is an effective and, unfortunately, seldom-used tactic.
 Gain an edge over your competition by adding it to your copywriting tool belt.

 Comments 11